hso-nn/crm-sdk/WebAPI.md

 Enterprise version only
 ```

-The batch has two parameters:
+The batch has two arguments:
 * changeSets
 * getSet